Author: Liliana Sánchez Rocha

 The silent invasion of M. tuberculosis

-Once in the respiratory system, the bacteria find its way into the smallest corners of the lungs (alveoli), but M. tuberculosis is not here to escape or hide.
+Once in the respiratory system, the bacteria find their way into the smallest corners of the lungs (alveoli), but M. tuberculosis is not here to escape or hide.
 No!
 It’s here to carry out its master plan of deception and manipulation.
-When the presence of this intruder is sense by the vigilant macrophages (giant immune cells), without hesitation these immune cells mold their body to tightly surround the uninvited guests.
+When the presence of this intruder is sensed by the vigilant macrophages (giant immune cells), without hesitation these immune cells mold their body to tightly surround the uninvited guests.
 In an unfriendly hug, the little M. tuberculosis are aggressively squeezed into the insides of the big body of the macrophage.
 Once in the macrophage’s gut, any other intruder is fused to a cellular compartment… imagine it as a bubble, where chemicals mix to create an acidic cocktail that leaves nothing but “ashes”.
 However, M. tuberculosis is just not ANY intruder, there is a reason it has been around for thousands of years!
 It “knows” the trick, and it’s up for the fight!

 While the clueless macrophage continues its patrol, M. tuberculosis uses its MacGyver-like tricks to avoid the fatal fusion with the “acidic party bubble” and silently breaks free inside the macrophage’s gut.
 This fascinating escape allows M. tuberculosis to go under the radar and provides it with ample resources and time to replicate.
-It is not until the macrophage has been consumed from inside that it ends up exploding! splashing guts, DNA, bacteria and debris in the alveoli.
+It is not until the macrophage has been consumed from inside that it ends up exploding! splashing guts, DNA, bacteria, and debris in the alveoli.
 The immune alarms go off and many more macrophages come to the “crime scene”, but this, just as before is just part of the plan, because those macrophages will be parasitized and devoured alive.

-As more macrophages explode, damaging elements (intended to kill invaders) are released, harming the lung.
+As more macrophages explode, damaging elements (intended to kill invaders) are released, harming the lungs.
 This chaos calls in specialized immune cells (lymphocytes) to contain the attack.
-As if it were a tactic of war, the lymphocytes warriors and other immune cells form a thick and tight line of defense around the damaged area, ready to die before letting the mycobacteria escape.
-This combat zone made out of M. tuberculosis, monocytes corpses, and decaying matter surrounded by this barely “living wall” is known as granuloma.
+As if it were a tactic of war, the lymphocytes warriors, and other immune cells form a thick and tight line of defense around the damaged area, ready to die before letting the mycobacteria escape.
+This combat zone made out of M. tuberculosis, monocyte´s corpses, and decaying matter surrounded by this barely “living wall” is known as granuloma.
 If your immune system is healthy, you might win this war, or your body might believe so, because then M. tuberculosis will resort to “play dead” and patiently await until the army weakens.
 Although it is confined in the granuloma, it is also protected and can survive for decades!
 This is known as a “latent infection”.
 It has been estimated that almost a quarter of the planet might carry this sneaky creature in the “silent mode”, 1 in 4 people!
 Could you be… THE ONE?
 If so, remain vigilant to any severe disease, like HIV, or any situation that weakens your immune defenses, because then you are up for some serious granuloma explosion!
 Where all the putrefied cheese-like content will promote destruction in your lungs (seriously, it looks like cheese!).
 As more M. tuberculosis escape, some will be propelled to the outside world to infect other people, and some mycobacteria might travel through your body to colonize other organs, slowly making a fondue out of your body, the favorite snack of Mr. Black!

 Tuberculosis symptoms

-Have you lost a lot of weight, feel weak, sweat at night, have fever, chest pain, prolonged coughs or even cough up blood?
+Have you lost a lot of weight, feel weak, sweat at night, have fever, chest pain, prolonged coughs, or even cough up blood?
 Beware!
 You could be in danger!
 However, keep in mind that symptoms can vary greatly and will depend on the organ that is under attack.

 Tuberculosis test

-There are many tests that can reveal if you have been in contact with M. tuberculosis, for instance the tuberculosis skin test (Mantoux) or the blood test (IGRA).
+There are many tests that can reveal if you have been in contact with M. tuberculosis, for instance, the tuberculosis skin test (Mantoux) or the blood test (IGRA).
 You could also get a chest X-ray to discover if there are any granulomas in your lungs.
 In case any of these tests is positive you must be immediately treated, even if you don’t have symptoms yet (latent infection).

 The dark side of the resistance